noedigcode/konfyt-docs/content/scripting.rst

 This does mean, however, that script processing is not strictly real-time.
 However, initial testing hasn't found any noticeable delay or other issues.

-Scripts are accessible by selecting "Edit Script" from a layer's menu.
-This shows the script editor.
+For patch layers, scripts are accessible by selecting "Edit Script" from the layer's menu (left-hand side button).
+For MIDI input ports, when the port is selected on the *Ports and Buses* screen, a button to access the script editor for the port appears below the connections list.

-By default a layer's script is disabled, meaning no processing is happening with regards to that script.
+By default, scripts are disabled, meaning no processing is happening with regards to that script.

 Each script has a "Pass Original MIDI Through" option which sets whether all